 12 He was eminently capable of this, as shown by his work Cheque Tzanck (1919; Israel Museum, Jerusalem).

 13 Camfield, op.cit. (note 2), p.30, and Jackdaw 2015, p.6.

 15 Spalding and Thompson, op. cit. (note 1), an assertion repeated in Jackdaw 2015, p.11.

-16 In Jackdaw 2015, p.7, Spalding and Thompson assume that it was Duchamp who told Stieglitz this story, which would in fact strengthen the case that this was what he told everyone not directly involved, including his sister.
-Alternatively, Stieglitz might have been “in” on the affair and simply repeating the “story” to O’Keefe.
+16 In Jackdaw 2015, p.7, Spalding and Thompson assume (without giving any evidence) that it was Duchamp who told Stieglitz this story, which would in fact strengthen the case that this was what he told everyone not directly involved, including his sister.
+Alternatively, Stieglitz might have been “in” on the affair and so was simply repeating the “story” to O’Keefe.
 It is also interesting that the article by McBride, following the letter from Demuth, mentions the Philadelphia connection.
 Demuth, a lifelong Pennsylvanian, was therefore involved with press relations on this matter and so may be the original source of this witticism.

 17 Tomkins, op. cit. (note 2), p.181.